ohowe1/SpectatorModeRewrite/readme.md

 force-success: '&bSuccessfully forced /target/'

 #Message sent when a player tries to use the /s effect when not in spectator mode
-no-spectator-message: '&cYou did not preform the /s command'
+no-spectator-message: '&cYou did not perform the /s command'

 #Message sent when a player tries to execute a command not allowed in spectator mode
 bad-command-message: '&cYou can not execute that command while in spectator mode'